bytebase/bytebase.com-old/content/blog/database-cicd-best-practice.md

 - SQL scripts are scattered in various computers, and any modification needs repeated manual confirmation.
 - Change requests need to be submitted in multiple systems, which can easily be missed.
 - DBA only intervenes to review the SQL right before execution: blocking the problematic SQL will delay the release while passing it will create long-term hidden problems.
-- Change requests are complex: imagine n slightly different SQL scripts for multiple application versions.
-If SQL scripts are stored in standard document folders,  that’s just recipe for disastrous consequences.
+- Change requests are complex: imagine n slightly different SQL scripts for multiple application versions or different tenants.
+If SQL scripts are stored in standard document folders,  that’s just a recipe for disaster.
 - There is no way to archive and audit the change scripts afterward.

 They may not sound so bad if you only need to manage one or two databases, but when you face as few as a dozen to 1,000+ instances, this will be torture.
 We have a platform to manage code, a variety of issue trackers, and multiple SQL review tools, but why is this process still such a pain in the ass?

-All inefficient collaboration can be backtracked to fragmented processes and unshared information, if we can come up with [a complete Database CI/CD process](/blog/database-cicd-best-practice-with-github), and blur the boundary between developers and DBAs, will it improve efficiency?
+All inefficient collaboration can be backtracked to fragmented processes and unshared information, if we can develop [a complete Database CI/CD workflow](/blog/database-cicd-best-practice-with-github), and break the wall between developers and DBAs, will it improve efficiency?

 ![](/static/blog/database-cicd-best-practice/complete-cicd-workflow.webp)

-In this article, we will cut through the lens of R&D management and explore how to design a genuinely landable VCS integration solution.
+In this article, we will cut through the lens of developer workflow and explore how to design a pragmatic VCS integration solution.

 ## Define your organization's iteration process

-Organizations are influenced by department division, tech stack, and business divisions, and eventually form their release process, which is difficult to change.
-There are many ways to classify the release process.
+Organizations are influenced by department divisions and tech stack.
+These eventually form their release process, which is difficult to change.
+There are many ways to categorize the release process.
 Since our goal is to optimize change management, let’s divide it into two by application iteration.

 **Centralized iteration**: couple multiple applications together, release one version at a time, and manage them by batch.
 This works for functions that are tightly coupled together, so changes need to be planned holistically for up and downstream businesses.
 This development process is commonly found in traditional industries with high business complexity, such as finance.

 **Decentralized iteration**: to improve business iteration efficiency, organizations try to decouple applications as much as possible, with each team independently responsible for the development and release of its application or module.
-Some emerging IT and SaaS companies are adopting this model, of which microservices are a typical representative.
+Some emerging IT and SaaS companies are adopting this model, of which microservices are a typical practice.

-However, most companies (huge ones, at least) will not fully adopt only one form: they usually adopt different iteration models in different departments, between old and new business, core and edge functions.
+However, most companies (huge ones, at least) will not fully adopt only one form: they usually adopt different iteration models in different departments, between core and sideline business, critical and supporting functions.
 We must combine different models and design the most suitable Database CI/CD solution for different models.

 ## Define database management boundary